ianxxiao/PUI2017_ixx200/README.md

 - Core Machine Learning Algorithms, such as Linear Regression, K-Means Clustering, etc.

 # Project
-This git also included a project based on personal interest.
+This repo also included a project based on personal interest.
 My project is to understand bike rebalancing operation and travel patterns using CitiBike (NYC Bike Sharing service) data.